Atlantis: The Lost Empire (soundtrack)

 Atlantis: The Lost Empire, released on May 21, 2001, is the soundtrack to the 2001 Disney animated film of the same name.
 Consisting primarily of James Newton Howard's score, it also includes the Diane Warren penned song, "Where the Dream Takes You", performed by Mýa.

-Come Sail Away by Styx was used in various advertisements for the film but not in the film itself.
-Also, Wipeout is used in one of the advertisements though is not in the film itself.
+"Come Sail Away" by Styx was used in various advertisements for the film, but not in the film itself.
+Also, "Wipeout" is used in one of the advertisements though is not in the film itself.

+The Japanese release has "Crystal Vine", written by DREAMS COME TRUE play during the end credits.
+The Korean release has the song "Dream" by Kangta.